dcSpark/carp/README.md

 You may also be interested in:

 1. The webserver [swagger API](https://dcspark.github.io/oura-postgres-sink/#/)
-2. The [generated SQL](./webserver/bin/schema.sql) if you want to run your own queries
+2. The [generated SQL](./webserver/server/bin/schema.sql) if you want to run your own queries
+3. A [visualization](./webserver/server/bin/graph.png) of the generated SQL